untoldengine/UntoldEngine/website/versioned_docs/version-0.4.0/Getting Started/Installation.md

 The **Untold Editor** is a companion tool for the Untold Engine.
 It provides a visual environment for managing assets, scenes, and entities in projects built with the engine.

 The editor is not required to use the engine, but it makes iteration faster by giving developers and designers a user-friendly interface.
-[Untold Editor](https://github.com/untoldengine/UntoldEditor)
+To launch the Untold Editor, set the scheme in xcode to **UntoldEngineEditor**.

 ![UntoldEditorScreenshot](../images/editorscreenshot.png)